Alestrix/venusos2influx/README.md

 user in parallel.
-It then triggers the sending of a telemetry message from VenusOS by publishing an empty message to `N/<serialnumber>/vebus/275/Dc/0/+` (every second) and to `N/<serialnumber>/vebus/275/Soc` (every 10 seconds) and stores the received values inside an InfluxDB database into a measurement (both configurable) under these fields: Current, Power, Voltage, Soc.
+It then triggers the sending of a telemetry message from VenusOS by publishing an empty message to `N/<serialnumber>/vebus/275/Dc/0/+` (every second) and to `N/<serialnumber>/vebus/275/Soc` (every 10 seconds) and stores the received values inside an InfluxDB database into a measurement (database name and measurement name are both configurable) under these fields: Current, Power, Voltage, Soc.

 ## How it looks